 Lab 3 - Circuits

 In this lab, we’ll get more familiar with combining the logic gates we experienced in class and the reading into more complicated circuits that can do multi-bit calculation.
-Rather than drawing these circuits on paper, we’ll use an online circuit simulator to see them in action.
+Rather than drawing these circuits on paper, we’ll use a simple digital logic designer, Digital.

 Lab Goals